SUSE/ha-sap-terraform-deployments/libvirt/README.md

 ## QA deployment

 The project has been created in order to provide the option to run the deployment in a `Test` or `QA` mode.
 This mode only enables the packages coming properly from SLE channels, so no other packages will be used.
-Find more information [here](../doc/qa.md).
+The mode is selected by setting the variable offline_mode to true.

 ## Pillar files configuration